pyeventsourcing/eventsourcing/docs/topics/process.rst

 ..            print("Mean order processing time: {:.3f}s".format(sum(durations) / len(durations)))
 ..            print("Max order processing time: {:.3f}s".format(max(durations)))

-..
 In this example, there are no causal dependencies between events in different pipelines.
-..
-Causal dependencies between events in different pipelines could be detected and used to
-.. synchronise the processing of pipelines downstream, so that downstream processing of one
-.. pipeline can wait for an event to be processed in another.
-The causal dependencies could
-.. be automatically inferred by detecting the originator ID and version of aggregates as they
-.. are retrieved from the wrapped repository.
-If the dependencies were notified in a different
-.. pipeline, the originator ID and version could be included in the new notification, so that
-.. downstream can wait for the causal dependencies to be processed before processing the
-.. causally dependent notification.
-In case there are many dependencies, only the highest
-.. notification of each pipeline would need to be included.
-Including causal dependencies
-.. within the pipeline would allow the pipeline to be processed in parallel to the extent
-.. that events aren't causally dependent on the immediately preceding events in the same
-.. notification log.
-(Causal dependencies not implemented, yet.)

-..
-Todo: Causal dependencies.
+However, causal dependencies between events in different pipelines are be detected and used to synchronise the processing of pipelines downstream, so that downstream processing of one pipeline can wait for an event to be processed in another.
+The causal dependencies are automatically inferred by detecting the originator ID and version of aggregates as they are retrieved from the wrapped repository.
+If the dependencies were notified in a different pipeline, the old notification is referenced in the new notification, so that downstream can check all causal dependencies have been processed before processing the causally dependent notification.
+In case there are many dependencies, only the newest of the old notifications in each pipeline is referenced.

 ..
 Since the above policy ``sleep(0.5)`` statements ensure each order takes at least one second
 .. to process, so varying the number of pipelines and the number of orders demonstrates